azhawkes/express/README.md

 HTTP and web apps.

 * `urlencode/urldecode` - apply or strip off URL encoding
+* `base64encode/base64decode` - encodes data as Base64, or the reverse
 * `jsescape/jsunescape` - escape a string so it can be quoted in JavaScript/JSON
 * `htmlescape/htmlunescape` - escape a string so it can be rendered in an HTML document
 * `xmlescape/xmlunescape` - pretty much the same as htmlescape/htmlunescape